 One of the most inspiring parts of our lives is the joy, energy and curiosity that young people bring to Blue Rock Station.
 Over the years, folks have found their way here and many have asked to stay for a few weeks or months to learn a bit and experience a greener lifestyle.

-Our internship program began in 2007 when Elyse Perruchon called (pictured far right, with Annie, and to her left, our second intern Caroline Ebert) and asked if she might intern with us for part of the summer.
+Our internship program began in 2007 when Elyse Perruchon called and asked if she might intern with us for part of the summer.

-The idea of interns had occurred to us - and Elyse was so sweet, intelligent that we gave it a try.
-Over the years the program has grown (and become a bit more formalized).
-By 2010 we were receiving far more requests for internships than we could manage (we had to turn away over 20 wonderful candidates).
-Each year we receive more applications than we could possibly handle.
+The idea of interns had not occurred to us – but Elyse was so sweet and intelligent that we gave it a try.
+Over the years the program has grown (and become a bit more formalized), with more then 80 interns by 2022.
+We soon were receiving far more requests for internships than we could manage (we turn away 10 candidates for every one accepted).

 If you are interested in finding out more about becoming an intern at Blue Rock Station, read on…